Acoustic Guitar Tonewood Guide

 Micarta Fretboard - Andertons Music Co.

-Micarta is worth a mention; though it’s not technically a type of tonewood, it’s becoming more popular as a significantly cheaper alternative.
-It’s technically a brand name, but in the guitar world, it means a composite of materials that’s bonded by a number of resins.
-The result is a tough, resilient material that lends itself well to fretboard use.
+Micarta is also worth a mention to wrap up our guide to fretboard materials, though it’s not technically a type of tonewood.
+As we become more aware of sustainability concerns for woods like ebony, some manufacturers are experimenting with more environmentally sound materials.
+Enter Micarta.
+Cheap, sustainable, and easy to produce, Micarta (a brand name) is a composite of materials that’s bonded by several resins.
+The result is a tough, resilient material that lends itself particularly well to fretboard use.

 Did you enjoy reading this article?
 Leave a comment below and share your thoughts!